hkurokawa/code-review-as-journey/presentation.md

 # Understanding the background

-Read the description
+- Read the description
+- Are enough details written to review it or is it using pull request template?
 - Understand the background of the problem and check how it is solved

 ^
-So I'm gonna dig a little deeper into each steps.
+1.So I'm gonna dig a little deeper into each steps.
-First of all let's check if the content was written using the template.
+2.First of all let's check if the content was written using the template.
 If reviewee doesn't use template or there is something you don't understand, don't hesitate to ask reviewee it.
-It's usual for people to forget writing some details.
-Someone may feel it's too bother to write details using the template, it's very helpful for the reviewer because the reviewer can feel free to review with detail informations.
+3.Someone may feel it's too bother to write details using the template, but it's very helpful for the reviewer because the reviewer can feel free to review it with detail informations.
-On another note,  we recently check pull requests left not reviewed in the stand-up meeting everyday, also that's good to reduce pull requests not reviwed.
+On another note,  we recently check pull requests left not reviewed in the stand-up meeting every morning, also that's good to reduce pull requests not reviwed.

 [.build-lists: true]